 The Isolated Island option has a very different component mix than the one evaluated at Decision Gate 2.
-The mix of generation has been reconfigured, for Decision Gate 3 to include, is comprised of the following generation resource mix of seven 170 MW CCCTs, (net one new), fourteen 50 MW CTs, (net 9 new), 77 MW of small hydro powerhydroelectric plants, and 279 MW of (net 225 MW new) of wind farms.
+The mix of generation has been reconfigured for Decision Gate 3 to include seven 170 MW CCCTs, fourteen 50 MW CTs, 77 MW of small hydro power and 279 MW of new wind farms.